 Duties of the Sheriff's Office

 The Office of Sheriff has certain unique duties, powers, and responsibilities different from other law enforcement agencies.
+Additionally, here in Portage County, the Sheriff's Office has additional responsibilities that are unique to this county.
 Some of these include:

 • Command the law enforcement force of the County.